shriharivish/shriharivish.github.io/_projects/4_project.md

 Finally, I integrated the sub-systems onto an Arduino and implemented a multi-parametric PID control loop with inter-dependent variables.
-This complex implementation within constrained timelines required a good amount of effort to fine tune the system.
+This complex implementation within constrained timelines required a good amount of effort to fine-tune the system.
 I was able to demonstrate the performance of the incubator and control system within the assigned duration of my time in Germany.
 Other than my thesis work, I also wrote scripts to help others automate their work on the Opentrons